dderose1/RaspberryPiFinch/README.md

 ### Installing Finch Libraries

 The instructions for installing and configuring the official Finch libraries can be found again at [Finch's official website](http://www.finchrobot.com/learning/raspberry-pi).
-For the sake of efficency, I will not be outlining them here.
+For the sake of simplicity, I will not be outlining them here.

 ### Running programs